qupath/qupath-docs/docs/tutorials/exporting_measurements.rst

 The measurement table allows you to export measurements from a single image, currently opened in the viewer.
 It is therefore **not** recommended if you wish to export measurements for multiple images or across a whole project.
-Nevertheless, it is a good method to visualise directly the measurements before exporting.
+Nevertheless, it is a good method to get some direct visualisation of what will be exported, before actually exporting anything.

-As mentioned in :doc:`First steps <../starting/first_steps>`, you can create a measurement table by selecting the **Table** button in the toolbar |icon_table|.
+As mentioned in `Introducing objects <../starting/first_steps.html#introducing-objects>`_, you can create a measurement table by selecting the **Table** button in the toolbar |icon_table|.
-After choosing the objects you wish to export (i.e. Detections, Annotations), the relevant measurement table will be displayed.
+After choosing the objects you wish to export (e.g. detections, annotations), a similar measurement table to the one below will be shown on screen.

 .. figure:: images/measurement_table.png
   :width: 70%